bencline1/Allpix_GaAs/doc/usermanual/framework.md

 ### File format

-Throughout the framework, a simplified version of TOML @tomlgit is used as standard format for configuration files.
+Throughout the framework, a simplified version of TOML[^20] is used as standard format for configuration files.
 The format is defined as
 follows: